9 Summer activities for the elderly

 What temperature is dangerous for the elderly?

-Summer activities for the elderly in care homes or at-home
+Summer activities for the elderly at home

 Start a book club